Farmer leader Jagjit Singh Dallewal's fast unto death enters fifth day | Headlines

 - India

-A medical team has been stationed at the protest site in Faridkot to monitor the farmer leader's health.
+A medical team has been stationed at the protest site to monitor the farmer leader's health.

 Doctors attending to Dallewal had earlier said that his blood sugar level was low.

-The district administration and senior police officials have been persuading Dallewal to end his fast.
+The district administration and senior police officials have been trying to persuade Dallewal to end his fast.

-Dallewal also demanded that Chief Minister Bhagwant Mann should apologise to farmers for his remarks against them.
+Dallewal also demanded that Chief Minister Bhagwant Mann apologise to farmers for his remarks against them.

 Mann had slammed the farmers' unions on Friday last for frequently blocking roads in Punjab as part of their protests.